pbvdh/MusicPlayer/README.md

 - Postman to test POST requests

 To Do
-- finish designing basic layout of website; wireframe UI
 - add backup stylings to handle broken images
-- write script to make functionality clean
-- continue to build up API so that its robust before making it functional
 - write api documentation
 - add hovers for songs with long names
+- use test driven development to hone API error codes